allegro/bigflow/docs/technologies.md

 #### Write append

 The `write_append` method acts almost the same as the `write_truncate`.
-The difference is that `write_append` doesn't override a specified table, but appends new records.
+The difference is that `write_append` doesn't override any data, but appends new records.

 ```python
 dataset.write_append('target_table', '''